jlitte7/KingSeat/README.md

 ## 🏁 Getting Started

 The app automatically opens to the home screen.
 From there:
+- **Customize your profile** by tapping your avatar icon in the top-right
 - Play a quick game with **Scoreboard**
 - Build your league with **Clubhouse**
 - Review performance in **CornholeIQ**